CleanShot X for Mac review

 There are various ways to capture your Mac's screen with CleanShot.
 You can snap an image of a window or area, the entire screen, and a scrolling window.
 If you need to snap a pull-down menu or another task that requires both sets of hands, use the timer tool.
 You can set the screenshots to contain a Mac background or be completely transparent.
 There are various options for the former, including automatically adding the current desktop wallpaper, a custom wallpaper, or a plain color.

 Though probably the least used by most users, the scrolling window option is the most interesting.
-It's perfect for capturing something that doesn't fit on thNeed to capture something that doesn't fit nicely on the screen, such as computer code or a chat log.
+It's perfect for capturing something that doesn't fit nicely on the screen, such as computer code or a chat log.
 You can also use the traditional screen capture tool to show a crosshair or magnifier and freeze a moveable screen.

 Each screenshot is savable in PNG OR JPG format.